mmarchetti90/MalpighianTubulesAnalysis/README.md

     * Detect and mark 3 areas of the mask corresponding to the tubule lumen and background areas on either side of the tubule.

-    * Compare each time point to 4 others (-10, -5, +5, and +10 frames from the time point being processed) to identify and remove vesicles in the lumen.
+    * Compare each time point to 4 others (-10, -5, +5, and +10 frames from the time point being processed) to identify and remove vesicles in the lumen (optional, could result in segmentation errors if tubule is moving a lot).

 * Process each time point as follows: